ctnava/rxtechnotes/settings.md

 ###### 🤖 Automated Filling Machines

-Primarily found in mail-order or high-volume community pharmacies.

-Common systems include:
+Automated filling machines handle high-volume dispensing of fast-moving **tablet** and **capsule** medications.
+These systems are common in **mail-order** and **high-volume community** pharmacies.

+🔧 **Common Systems**

-- Kirby Lester **KL60** or **KL100**
+- Kirby Lester: **KL60**, **KL100**
 - **Parata Max**
 - **ScriptPro**
 - **RxMedic**

+🛠️ **Core Functionality**

+- Use individual **cassettes** to hold and dispense medications
+- Equipped with:
+  - Built-in label printer and blank label roll
+  - Storage bins for vials and caps
+- Operate by:
+  - Receiving or scanning prescription orders
+  - Selecting the correct vial size
+  - Printing and applying the prescription label
+  - Counting and dispensing the required quantity
+  - Presenting the completed prescription to the technician

-📦 Features:
+📦 **Additional Features**

-- Integrate with inventory management systems
+- Integrate with pharmacy inventory systems
-- Record each fill for auditing and verification
+- Log dispensing activity for **auditing and traceability**
-- Increase efficiency for repetitive or high-volume tasks
+- Streamline repetitive tasks to improve **workflow efficiency**

-- ⚠️ Final product must still be **verified by the pharmacist** Automated Filling Machines
+> 🩺 Final products must still be **verified by the pharmacist** before dispensing.

 ###### 🧪 Compounding Area